 Typically, you will have at least five GCSEs graded A*- C, including English Language and Maths.
 Alternatively you may have equivalent intermediate qualifications at Merit grade or above, along with GCSE grade 4/C in English Language and Maths.

-All of the units in this qualification are mandatory and will provide the core video game arts, mechanics and animation technical knowledge and skills required for progression towards working as a games artist, games designer or a games animator in the video games sector.
+The units in this qualification will provide the core video game arts, mechanics and animation technical knowledge and skills required for progression towards working as a games artist, games designer or a games animator in the video games sector.

 You must pass all units and all transferable skill requirements to achieve the qualification.

 Performance in all units is graded at Pass, Merit or Distinction.

 These unit grades are then converted into points and added together to determine the overall grade for the qualification.

 Assessment entails both:

 You will need to provide a memory stick and a set of mini-headphones for your studies.

 This qualification could also form part of your basis for application to a higher education course (degree, foundation degree, HNC/HND) in a video games related discipline.